Skip to main content

 4.2 Supported Onboarding Methods

-Onboarding MethodApplicable ScenariosAuthentication Method
+Onboarding MethodApplicable ScenarioAuthentication Method

 REST APIExternal systems actively push eventsSECRET field in Header or Body

-NATSMessage queue asynchronous consumptionNATS connection configuration
+NATSMessage queue async consumptionNATS connection configuration

 PrometheusPrometheus Alertmanager integrationWebhook configuration

-ZabbixZabbix alert pushCustom script or Webhook
+ZabbixZabbix alert pushCustom scripts or Webhook

 WebhookGeneric Webhook onboardingURL + Secret